lf-edge/ekuiper/docs/en_US/edgex/edgex_meta.md

 - The device name is ``demo`` with green color
 - Reading name ``temperature`` & ``Humidity`` with red color.
-- It has some ``metadata`` that is not necessary to "visible", but it probably will be used during data analysis, such as ``Created`` field in ``Event`` structure.
-Kuiper saves these values into message tuple named metadata, and user can get these values during analysis.
+- It has some ``metadata`` that is not necessary to "visible", but it probably will be used during data analysis, such as ``Created`` field in ``Event`` structure. eKuiper saves these values into message tuple named metadata, and user can get these values during analysis.

 <img src="bus_data.png" style="zoom:50%;" />